mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 printed out on paper.

-Another highly recommended way to back up your wallet is to generate a mnemonic or seed file <a href='#a_ms'>as described below </a> and memorize it.
+Another highly recommended way to back up your wallet is to generate a mnemonic or seed file [as described below](#a_ms) and memorize it.
 If you have an average or better memory, you'll find memorizing your mnemonic to be surprisingly easy.
 And the peace of mind that comes with knowing that your coins are recoverable **even if you lose all your physical backups** can't be overestimated.